-The Treasury Committee comprises:
+This Committee comprises:

-- The Chief Financial Officer of Somfy Group; - The Administrative and Financial Manager of Somfy Activities; - The Chief Financial Officer of Somfy Participations; - The Financial Manager of holding companies; - The Group Treasurer.
+- The Chief Financial Officer of Somfy Group, - The Administrative and Financial Manager of Somfy Activities, - The Chief Financial Officer of Somfy Participations, - The Financial Manager of holding companies, - The Group Treasurer.

-Amongst these members are the Chairman of the Management Board and the two Chief Executive Officers
+The Chairman of the Management Board and the two Chief Executive Officers are ex-officio members and have a standing invitation to Committee meetings.